 Leafy trees provide ample amounts of shade.
 Take a seat on one of the planter boxes outfitted as a bench and take in the views of beautiful Lake Erie.
 There is also a picnic table located near the top of the limestone bluff.
 A perfect place for a picnic with a view!

 This mini paradise provides a peaceful setting to enjoy picnicking, reading, or simply taking in the views.
 Purchase goodies from the Island General Store to make a picnic.
 Opt for a to-go lunch from the Village Bakery and Cafe for a sunny afternoon in Alfred Parker Park.
-No matter where you sit, the stunning sights of this breathtaking region greets you.
-Take in the limestone cliffs that make up South Bass Island, the waters of Lake Erie, and the greenery.
+No matter where you sit, the stunning sights of this breathtaking region greet you.
+Take in the limestone cliffs that makeup South Bass Island, the waters of Lake Erie, and the greenery.

 After being decommissioned and remaining unused at dock for numerous years, the entire forward superstructure of the vessel, including the forecastle deck, was removed and transported by barge to South Bass Island in the summer of 1986.
 The forecastle section was pulled up a steep, 18-foot bluff to its final site on solid bedrock at Victory Point.
 Now the boat is sawed in half and acts as a private home.
 If you do decide to take the Jet Express ferry to the island then they will point it out on your way to the island!

-You can spy Green Island in the distance.
-This 17 acre island is maintained by the Ohio Department of Natural Resources and serves as a wildlife refuge.
+You can spy on Green Island in the distance.
+This 17-acre island is maintained by the Ohio Department of Natural Resources and serves as a wildlife refuge.
 No longer open to the public, this island is a testament to all the amazing preservation efforts enacted in and around Lake Erie.

 Green Island was once home to a lighthouse constructed all the way back in 1855.
 Manned by Colonel Charles F. Drake, the lighthouse sadly burned down in 1863 on New Year’s Eve.
 The newly built lighthouse lasted until 1939.
 You can now see the skeletal tower manned by the coast guard from your viewing area in Alfred Parker Park.